radian-software/selectrum/README.md

 One problem with Snails is that, like Ivy, it goes the route of wrapping every possible command with a "backend" rather than using existing Emacs interfaces to handle all possible commands.
-Also it doesn't handle byte compilation and hence can't be installed like a regular package.

 ### Sallet